5 Non-Cash Ways to Motivate and Appreciate Your Employees

 The older demographic in your company cares more about cash, while the younger cares about insurance benefits, PTO, and advancement opportunities.
 You can compromise by encouraging fun competition in the office for bonuses and rewards.

 For example, we hand out $100 to new employees during our quarterly meetings if they know our values by heart.
-Currently, we’re participating in a health challenge with a cash price for the winner.
+And every year, our staff participates in a health challenge with a cash prize for the winner.

 The fun competition encourages employee productivity, engagement, and a team-first mentality.